AnilVinukonda/platform-bootstrap/README.md

 - Metrics Server is operational
 - HPA is correctly configured and functioning as expected
-- Kubernetes scale-up and scale-down behaviour follows stabilization rules
+- Kubernetes scale-up and scale-down behaviour follows stabilisation rules

 ## Part 4: Secrets Management